 Note: Though chairs and deans (and academic area coordinators and campus chancellors) may resolve complaints about instruction and grading, they may not change a final grade without the consent of the instructor, except as provided by Rule 105.

 The AWARE network is a resource for faculty, TAs, and others who are concerned about a student’s well-being, behavior, or health.
 If you are worried about a student’s academic performance, or behavior in or out of class, you may send an AWARE Network report at http://aware.wsu.edu/.
 You may also contact the Dean of Students directly at 509-335-5757.

 Occasionally faculty or teaching assistants will experience disruptive or threatening student behavior.
 The Dean of Students has compiled a handbook to assist with responding to students who behave in unusual or unpredictable ways and to help with protocol and referral procedures.
 With adequate preparation beforehand, the chances of disruption may be lessened.
 Everyone who teaches should be familiar with this document:

 Safety and Emergency Notification

 Washington State University is committed to enhancing the safety of the students, faculty, staff, and visitors.
 It is highly recommended that you review the Campus Safety Plan (safetyplan.wsu.edu) and visit the Office of Emergency Management web site (oem.wsu.edu) for a comprehensive listing of university policies, procedures, statistics, and information related to campus safety, emergency management, and the health and welfare of the campus community.

 In the event of a class cancellation, you will receive a notification via email through Blackboard.
-An announcement will also be posted in the classroom.
-If class is cancelled, please check your WSU email for a message from your instructor regarding what you should complete for the following class.
+If class is cancelled, please check your WSU email for a message from your instructor regarding what work you should complete for the following class.
 A cancelled class does not mean that you do not have to do anything.